 Reduce caffeine and alcohol intake.

-These two can each contribute to raises in prolactin levels but for different reasons.
+These two can each contribute to a rise in prolactin levels, but for different reasons.
 Caffeine triggers your body to produce cortisol and adrenaline.

 Those high cortisol levels (stress hormones) influence other hormone levels like prolactin and induce plenty of PCOS symptoms.